mattmakai/fullstackpython.com/source/content/pages/16-api-integration/1601-api-integration.markdown

 * [Zapier](https://zapier.com/) is working on an
   [APIs 101](https://zapier.com/blog/apis-101/) free guide for what APIs are, why they are valuable and how to use them properly.

+### What's next after integrating APIs into your app?